IBM/lmctl/docs/getting-started.md

 > You may omit the `--password` option and LMCTL will prompt for this as hidden input instead.

-This command will perform the following:

-- Authenticate and obtain an access token for the target environment using the provided credentials
-- Create an LMCTL configuration file at `~/.lmctl/config.yaml`, if one does not already exist
-- Save the environments address(es) and access token to this configuration file with an environment name of `default`.
-- Make this environment the "active" choice, which makes it the default used on most commands

 You should see output similar to:

 ```